Text2GraphQuery-Bench: A Text to Graph Query Benchmark

-{\textbf{Graph Database Management System (GDBMS).}} It refers to a database system that natively stores and manages data as a graph.
-Unlike relational databases, GDBMSs prioritize relationships, making them ideal for applications like social networks, recommendation engines, and knowledge graphs.
+{\textbf{Graph Database Management System (GDBMS).}} A database system that natively stores and manages data as a graph, prioritizing relationships over relational tables.

-{\textbf{Graph Query Language (GQL).}} it refers to query languages used to query and manipulate data stored as a graph.
-Unlike SQL for tabular data, these languages are designed to handle complex relationships and traversals efficiently.
-Representative graph query languages include Cypher, ISO-GQL, Gremlin, and SPARQL.

-{\textbf{ISO-GQL.}} It refers to the new International Standard language for property graph querying.
-It builds on the foundations of SQL and integrates proven ideas from the existing Cypher, PGQL, GSQL, and G-CORE languages.
+{\textbf{Graph Query Language.}} A domain-specific language for querying graph-structured data.
+Representative standards include \emph{Cypher}, the widely-adopted declarative language; \emph{ISO-GQL (GQL)}, the new international standard for property graph querying that integrates ideas from Cypher, PGQL, GSQL, and G-CORE; and \emph{ISO-SQL/PGQ (SQL/PGQ)}, introduced in SQL:2023 to enable graph pattern matching within SQL via path patterns and reachability constructs.

-{\textbf{Text-to-GQL.}} It refers to the process of converting a natural language question $Q$ into a GQL query $Y$ capable of retrieving relevant data from a graph database $D = (\mathcal{G},\mathcal{S})$, where $\mathcal{G}$ is the data of the given graph database and $\mathcal{S}$ is the schema of the database.
-Given a natural language question $Q$ and a graph database $D=(\mathcal{G},\mathcal{S})$, Text2GQL aims to generate a GQL query $Y$ such that $Y$ can be executed on $D$ to obtain the correct answer.
-The mapping can be written as: $Y = f(Q, D)$.
+{\textbf{Text-to-Graph-Query.}} Given a natural language question $Q$ and a graph database $D = (\mathcal{G}, \mathcal{S})$ where $\mathcal{G}$ is the graph data and $\mathcal{S}$ is the schema, Text-to-Graph-Query aims to generate an executable graph query $Y = f(Q, D)$ that retrieves the correct answer from $D$.